awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets.md

-# Step 2: Register a target instance with the maintenance window \(AWS CLI\)<a name="mw-cli-tutorial-targets"></a>
+# Step 2: Register a target node with the maintenance window \(AWS CLI\)<a name="mw-cli-tutorial-targets"></a>

 In this step, you register a target with your new maintenance window\.
-In this case, you specify which instance to update when the maintenance window runs\.
+In this case, you specify which node to update when the maintenance window runs\.

-For an example of registering more than one instance at a time using instance IDs, examples of using tags to identify multiple instances, and examples of specifying resource groups as targets, see [Examples: Register targets with a maintenance window](mw-cli-tutorial-targets-examples.md)\.
+For an example of registering more than one node at a time using node IDs, examples of using tags to identify multiple nodes, and examples of specifying resource groups as targets, see [Examples: Register targets with a maintenance window](mw-cli-tutorial-targets-examples.md)\.

 **Note**
 You should already have created an Amazon Elastic Compute Cloud \(Amazon EC2\) instance to use in this step, as described in the [Maintenance Windows tutorial prerequisites](maintenance-windows-tutorials.md)\.

-**To register a target instance with a maintenance window \(AWS CLI\)**
+**To register a target node with a maintenance window \(AWS CLI\)**

 1. Run the following command on your local machine: